-1) Base payments:

-- a) Each LEA shall receive a base amount equal to a proportional share of 75% of the FY 1997-98 IDEA Title VI-B Preschool grant.
+- 1) Base payments: - a) Each LEA shall receive a base amount equal to a proportional share of 75% of the FY 1997-98 IDEA Title VI-B Preschool grant.
 The LEA's portion is calculated based on the December 1996 child count. - 2) Base payment adjustments: For any fiscal year after the base year fiscal year: - a) If a new LEA is created, the LEA's base allocation shall be divided among the new LEA and the affected LEA based on the relative numbers of children with disabilities ages 3 through 5 contained in the most current December 1 child count. - b) If one or more LEAs are combined into a single new LEA, the base allocations of the merged LEAs shall be combined. - c) If two or more LEAs with geographical boundaries or administrative responsibilities for providing services to children ages 3 through 5 changes, the base allocations of the affected LEAs shall be redistributed among affected LEAs.
-This redistribution is based on the relative numbers of children with disabilities ages 3 through 5 contained in the most current December 1st Child Count. - d) If a PSU has a base payment of zero in its first year of operation, its base payment must be adjusted for the first fiscal year after the first annual child count in which the LEA reports that it is serving any children with disabilities.

-- e) If a charter school significantly expands enrollment in a fiscal year, its base payment must be adjusted to ensure that it receives the proportionate amount of funds for which it is eligible under the formula. - 3) Funds remaining after distribution of the base shall be allocated as follows: - a) Eighty-five percent (85%) of remaining funds shall be allotted on the basis of ADM of children enrolled in public and private elementary and secondary schools within each agency's jurisdiction. - b) Fifteen percent (15%) of the remaining funds shall be allotted in accordance with the relative numbers of children living in poverty, as determined by the December 1st free lunch count.
+This redistribution is based on the relative numbers of children with disabilities ages 3 through 5 contained in the most current December 1st Child Count. - 3) Funds remaining after distribution of the base shall be allocated as follows: - a) Eighty-five percent (85%) of remaining funds shall be allotted on the basis of ADM of children enrolled in public and private elementary and secondary schools within each agency's jurisdiction. - b) Fifteen percent (15%) of the remaining funds shall be allotted in accordance with the relative numbers of children living in poverty, as determined by the December 1st free lunch count.

-- 1) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th of the following fiscal year.
+- Each project can be awarded funds for a period of time beginning July 1st and ending September 30th of the following fiscal year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over for an additional 12 months.
 Funds are potentially available to LEAs for 27 months provided a project is submitted each year. - 2) Funds must be used to supplement state, local and other federal funds and not to supplant those funds. - 3) Program Administrators will notify the School Allotments Section of any LEA/charter school that does not have an approved budget by October 31st.
 After this notification, funds carried forward will be reduced from the LEA's budget. - 4) Reallocation of funds Any funding not allotted will reallocated to PSUs with approved applications in accordance with the program formula. - 5) Positions paid with these funds are subject to time and effort requirements.